microsoft/EdgeML/tf/docs/FastCells.md

-# FastRNN and FastGRNn - FastCells
+# FastRNN and FastGRNN - FastCells

 This document aims to explain and elaborate on specific details of FastCells present as part of `tf/edgeml/graph/rnn/.py`.
 The endpoint usecase scripts with